wacncontent/CustomizeTool/removeCommentOutput2/articles/traffic-manager/traffic-manager-powershell-arm.md

  - Specifying the 'Weight' is optional.
 Weights are only used if the profile is configured to use the 'Weighted' traffic-routing method, otherwise they are ignored.
 If specified, they must be from the range 1...1000.
 The default value is '1'.<BR>
  - Specifying the 'Priority' is optional.
 Priorities are only used if the profile is configured to use the 'Priority' traffic-routing method, otherwise they are ignored.
 Valid values are from 1 to 1000 (lower values are higher priority).
 If specified for one endpoint, they must be specified for all endpoints.
 If omitted, default values starting from 1, 2, 3, etc. are applied in the order the endpoints are provided.

-#### Example 1: Adding web site endpoints using Add-AzureRmTrafficManagerEndpointConfig
+#### Example 1: Adding Web App endpoints using Add-AzureRmTrafficManagerEndpointConfig
-In this example, we create a new Traffic Manager profile and add two web site endpoints using the Add-AzureRmTrafficManagerEndpointConfig cmdlet, then commit the updated profile to Azure Traffic Manager using Set-AzureRmTrafficManagerProfile.
+In this example, we create a new Traffic Manager profile and add two Web App endpoints using the Add-AzureRmTrafficManagerEndpointConfig cmdlet, then commit the updated profile to Azure Traffic Manager using Set-AzureRmTrafficManagerProfile.

 	PS C:\> $profile = New-AzureRmTrafficManagerProfile -Name myprofile -ResourceGroupName MyRG -TrafficRoutingMethod Performance -RelativeDnsName myapp -Ttl 30 -MonitorProtocol HTTP -MonitorPort 80 -MonitorPath "/"
 	PS C:\> $webapp1 = Get-AzureRMWebApp -Name webapp1